-For something completely different we went to the Chamberí Metro Station.
-This is an old station on the “blue” line, opened in 1919 and closed in 1966.
-It reopened in 2008 as a museum called Andén 0 (Platform Zero), with the station preserved just as it was in 1919.
+For something completely different I went to the Chamberí Metro Station.
+This is an old underground station on the “blue” line, opened in 1919 and closed in 1966.
+It reopened in 2008 as a museum called Andén 0 (Platform Zero), with the station preserved just as it would have been in 1919.
 (Look at the website for access and opening times.)

-We tagged on to the end of a guided tour but struggled to understand the Spanish, so we wandered around on our own and took pictures of the station with its tiled walls.
+Initially I tagged on to the end of a guided tour.
+However, I struggled to understand the Spanish, so I left the group and wandered around on my own, taking pictures of the station with its tiled walls.
 It was a strange experience, being in a deserted station with its vintage advertisements, and the original signage and metro map.
-We even passed the old ticket office on the way out.
+I even passed the old ticket office on the way out.

-There is a glass screen between the platform and the track.
-I was startled by a loud roar, followed by the lights of an approaching train.
-It whizzed past, the faces of the passengers turned curiously towards us.
+Although the station is closed, the line that passes through it is still running.
+There is a glass screen between the platform and the track, separating the visitors from the passing trains.
+As I took my photos I was startled by a loud roar, followed by the lights of an approaching train.
+It whizzed past, the faces of the passengers turned curiously towards the tourists on the platform.
 Was it they who were the ghosts, or was it us?